mattslatt/music_in_motion_acoustic_signatures/README.md

 ![Genre demand distribution](./img/genre_demand_hist.png)

-At the bottem end of the distrubtion, genres such as 'neo-proto' and 'vintage western' are extremely low demand (~0.003)-- there are more than enough artists on Spotify fulfilling the needs of listeners for that music.
-On the other hand, 'viral rap', 'melodic rap', and 'girl group' are in high demand(0.90, 0.78, 0.77 respectively), given their popularity relative to the low number of artists producing such content.
+At the bottem end of the distrubtion, genres such as 'neo-proto' and 'vintage western' are extremely low demand (~0.003), suggesting listeners have plenty of artist options for those genres.
+On the other hand, 'viral rap', 'melodic rap', and 'girl group' are in high demand (0.90, 0.78, 0.77 respectively), given their popularity relative to the low number of artists producing such content.

-### Using in-demand genres to recommend other artists
+### Using high demand genres to recommend other artists

 The artist_recommender.py script takes the name of an artist, and returns their tagged genres, the demand of each of those genres, and 5 relatively unknown artists that play the highest demand genre.